MicrosoftDocs/architecture-center/docs/guide/aks/aks-high-availability.md

 ---
 title: High availability for multitier AKS applications
-description: Read about high availability for multitiered application deployment in AKS clusters, including a checklist to identify and eliminate points of failure.
+description: Read about high availability for multitier application deployment in AKS clusters, including a checklist to identify and eliminate points of failure.
 author: akanso
 ms.author: alkanso
 ms.date: 10/19/2022